Your ultimate guide to Darwin and Tiwi Islands

 Tiwi Islands Aboriginal art is prized by collectors and has been exhibited around the world.
 Their history and traditional stories are vividly expressed through paintings, sculptures, ceramics, screen-printed fabrics, etchings, prints and jewellery.

-Embrace the authentic flavour of the Tiwi Islands on a Tiwi By Design Tour.
-Accompanied by a local guide, you’ll learn about island life, visit the Patakijiyali Museum and tour the historic mission precinct.
+The best way to learn about the island of smiles is on a Tiwi By Design Tour.
+Accompanied by a local guide, you’ll learn about island life, tour the historic mission precinct and create traditional art with local artists.

 Tiwi football is legendary in AFL circles; the Tiwi Islands has produced three Norm Smith Medallists — the highest accolade in the AFL.
-Catch a game or visit in March for the famous Tiwi Islands Grand Final which draws huge crowds from all over Australia.
+Catch a game or attend the famous Tiwi Islands Grand Final which draws huge crowds from all over Australia.

 The Tiwi Islands are made up of the Melville and Bathurst islands and a few other smaller islands.
 While fishing in Tiwi Islands, one must be respectful towards the traditional owners and custodians of the region.
 In terms of permits, you don’t need permission to fish intertidal waters around the southern and eastern regions of Melville and Bathurst Islands, however, you must not fish on the west coast of Bathurst Island.